-Broxtowe is ranked 219th out of all 354 local authority districts according to the overall IMD measure for 2010 (where rank 1 is the most deprived authority and rank 354 is the least deprived).
-This has declined by 7 places from when the previous IMD was conducted in 2007.
+Broxtowe is ranked 219th out of all 326 local authority districts according to the overall IMD measure for 2010 (where rank 1 is the most deprived authority and rank 354 is the least deprived).
 The 'Study of Social Need in Nottinghamshire' found that the area of Eastwood in the wider conurbation experiences serious social need.
-Parts of Eastwood are in the worst 20% on the Index of Multiple Deprivation (IMD) 2004.
+Parts of Eastwood are in the worst 20% of areas nationally on the Index of Multiple Deprivation (IMD) 2010.